The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Standard deviations

 \section{Standard deviations}

-Tables\ref{tab:overallsd} and \ref{tab:maskresultssd} present the standard deviations corresponding to the results reported in Section \ref{overallresults} and Section \ref{masktoshortenreasoningsteps}, respectively.
+Tables \ref{tab:overallsd} and \ref{tab:maskresultssd} present the standard deviations corresponding to the results reported in \S~\ref{overallresults} and \S~\ref{removingQuestion}, respectively.
 We observe that the standard deviations are generally large, which can be attributed to significant variations in model output length.
 These variations are influenced by multiple factors, including problem complexity, internal bias, and parroting behavior.
-However, the standard deviations after applying the MASK method are consistently lower than those of the original outputs, demonstrating the improved stability brought by the proposed approach.
+However, the standard deviations after applying the removing question intervention are consistently lower than those of the original outputs, demonstrating the improved stability with less internal bias affect.